Liberal Arts Division, RISD President, and Center for Social Equity + Inclusion

 He is also the founder and co-director of Relative, a forward-thinking, strategic design practice with a focus on using up-to-date research and community engagement processes to help people understand complex challenges and to support behaviour changes.

-Liberal Arts Division, President's Office, Social Equity + Inclusion Office, and RISD Museum
+Liberal Arts Division, RISD President, Center for Social Equity + Inclusion, and RISD Museum

 Thursday, November 8, 2018 at 1 pm in the RISD Museum Upper Farago Gallery.
 Amy Lee Sanford, a Cambodian-American artist with an international reputation, participates in the RISD Museum’s exhibition “Repair and Design Futures” through a powerful, one-afternoon performance of a gallery installation entitled Break Pot: Benefit St., a shortened version of the six day durational performance called Full Circle.